AndrewHulme/CV/README.md

 **Ramboll** (September 2017 to October 2019)
 *Design Engineer (promoted from Graduate Mechanical Engineer)*
 - Experience collaborating and communicating within multidisciplinary teams to deliver on projects
-- Learnt how to use an array of industry standard engineering programs including Autodesk Revit, AutoCAD and the Microsoft Office suite
+- Learnt an array of industry standard engineering programs including Autodesk Revit, AutoCAD and the Microsoft Office suite
 - Continuing Professional Development (CPD) Champion
 - Involved in the graduate recruitment process